traefik-workshops/traefik-azure-arc-jumpstart-drops/4-acme-tls/README.md

 ## Testing

-Verify that Traefik Airlines applications are exposed through Traefik through the k3d and AKS clusters.
+Verify that Traefik Airlines applications are exposed through Traefik through the Arc-enabled clusters.
 You can choose any of the clusters to test against.

 ### AKS/GKE